dgroomes/lucene-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Implement a demo that just delegates to the Lucene demo.
+* [x] DONE Implement a demo that just delegates to the Lucene demo.
 I've built the Lucene demo jar file from source for version 9.2.0.
 Now I need to copy it in and have the Gradle depend on it.
+* [ ] Eject from the official Lucene demo and create a demo of my own.
+It might be interesting to create an index over JSON files.
+And then maybe even highlight the query match in the console?

 ## Reference